Chinese Massacre Cove: Memorials and remembrance

+These words stand to represent the silently oppressed population of Chinese, Native Americans, and other minority races in the area who experienced insufficient justice regarding criminal victimization and injustice against their races.

+Cultural influence

 Deep Creek, a fictionalized account of the massacre and its aftermath written by William Howarth and Anne Matthews under the pen name "Dana Hand" was published in 2010.
 It was selected by The Washington Post as one of the best novels of 2010.